UPPMAX/R-python-julia-matlab-HPC/docs/matlab/load_runMatlab.rst

       .. tab:: UPPMAX and LUNARC

-         Go back and check which Python modules were available.
-To load version 3.11.8, do:
+         Go back and check which MATLAB modules were available.
+To load version 2023b, do:

          .. code-block:: console